Q 1: Who is eligible for the Irish Way?

 Yes.
 Depending on the daily schedule, students must be on campus for dinner before having free time until bed check.
 The Irish Way enforces a strict lights-out policy.
 Students must be in their rooms by 11:30 PM and lights-out is at 11:45 PM.
 Since the Irish Way has a very demanding schedule of classes, activities, and tours it is important for each student to get the required amount of sleep.

 The Irish Way will have two pick-up dates for laundry.
-The first will be during the last few days in Waterford (about 8 days into the program) and the other the last few days in Dublin (about a week before returning home).
+The first will be during the last few days in Waterford (About 8 days into the program.) and the other will be the last few days in Dublin (About a week before returning home.).
 We suggest students bring a laundry bag, wash and wear clothes, and put initials on all of their clothing tags.
-There are also laundry facilities at Gleneagle in Killarney and Gort na Coiribe in Galway but the expense is not covered by the Irish Way.
+There are also laundry facilities at Gleneagle in Killarney and Gort na Coiribe in Galway, but the expense is not covered by the Irish Way.

 We recommend that students carry a limited amount of cash and use a credit/debit card as needed.
 We have found that debit cards are the best option for accessing cash.
-Students should be aware of current exchange rates and remember that amounts withdrawn overseas are stated in the local currency, so “100″ would be 100 Euros (roughly $130 USD).
+Students should be aware of current exchange rates and remember that amounts withdrawn overseas are stated in the local currency, so “100” would be 100 Euros.
 We recommend they withdraw infrequent larger amounts, rather than frequent smaller withdrawals, as most banks charge an international transaction fee.
 The issuing bank for the card should be notified in advance to avoid problems with using the card overseas.

 We recommend a budget between $500-$700 for out-of-pocket expenses.
-It’s important to discuss a spending budget with your child(ren) prior to departure so expectations are met.
-Students will receive a list of popular souvenirs and the cost of each before they depart, which will help determine what they may need to spend to fulfill their “wish list.”
+It is important to discuss a spending budget with your child(ren) prior to departure so expectations are met.
+Students will receive a list of popular souvenirs costs before they depart, which will help determine what they may need to spend to fulfill their “wish list.”

 Health insurance is not included in the Irish Way.
 We do require that participants have valid international health coverage for the duration of the program and that a copy of their insurance information be submitted to our US office prior to the departure date.

-Q.15 What do I do if I get sick?
+Q 28: What do I do if I get sick abroad?

 Each student/parent will have to sign a Participant and Parent Release.
 The Irish Way takes the safety and behavior of our students very seriously.
 Violation of any of our rules could result in a phone call to parents, suspension from daily activities, or immediate expulsion from the program.

-Our leaders are full-time Coordinators for the Irish Way.
-Each Coordinator has extensive knowledge of Ireland.
-Our guides have led countless groups of students to the Emerald Isle since 1998, as well as other tour groups to locations around the world.
-Each Coordinator holds a common set of values regarding the standards of the company, a single-minded dedication to excellence across the organization and an absolute focus on the safety of the program and its participants.
+Our leaders are full-time coordinators for the Irish Way.
+Each coordinator has extensive knowledge of Europe.
+Our guides have led countless groups of students abroad since 1998.
+Each coordinator holds a common set of values regarding the standards of the company, a single-minded dedication to excellence across the organization, and an absolute focus on the safety of the program and its participants.

-Q.20 Can my child visit family while in Ireland?
+Q 33: Can my child visit family in Ireland?

-Q.22 What if I have to come home for personal reason?
+Q 35: What if I have to come home for a personal reason?

 The Irish Way will look into these circumstances on a case-by-case basis.
 In most situations, parents will have to pay for the expense of a one-way ticket home.